 From PCB Layout to Thermal Simulation: How MDT Devices Handle Heat in 50°C Environments

-Designing mobile data terminals (MDTs) for vehicle environments is not just about performance—it's about survival.
-In confined spaces such as truck cabins or industrial vehicles, devices must operate reliably under temperatures reaching 50°C or higher, often without active cooling.
+Designing mobile data terminals for vehicle environments is not just about performance — it's about survival.
+In confined truck cabins, devices must operate reliably at 50°C and beyond, often without active cooling.
+Here's how professional-grade thermal engineering makes that possible.

-Poor thermal design can lead to multiple failures in rugged mobile data terminals, especially in demanding vehicle environments:
+Poor thermal design can lead to multiple failures in rugged mobile data terminals, especially in demanding vehicle environments where a vehicle-grade data collection computer is expected to run continuously for years without degradation.

 CPU Throttling